nilshenrich/NetworkListener/README.md

     {
         // Stream must be generated with new
-        // This example uses file stream but any other ostream could be used return new ofstream{"FileForClient_"s + to_string(clientId)};
+        // This example uses file stream but any other ostream could be used
+        // (clientId could be changed if needed) return new ofstream{"FileForClient_"s + to_string(clientId)};
     }
     ```

+    Please be aware that the ```stop``` method must not be used in any worker function.
+This would lead to a program stuck.

 1. Create instance